MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 Get-SPOContainer -OwningApplicationId 423poi45-jikl-9bnm-b302-1234ghy56789 -SortByStorage <Ascending>-Paged
 ```

-Example 6 displays the containers belonging to the application, sorted in ascending order of storage
+Example 6 displays a paged view of the the containers belonging to the application, sorted in ascending order of storage

 ### Example 7